robertchen2021/glassdoor-company-review-analysis/README.md

 ## Analysis Approaches:
 #### 1. Data Cleaning and EDA:
-This dataset requires extensive cleaning and preprocessing because it is unstructred and untidy.
+To gather data for this analysis, I scraped Glassdoor employer reviews after obtaining Glassdoor's written permission.The data requires extensive cleaning and preprocessing because it is unstructred and untidy.
 I dropped duplicate records, handled missing values and performed feature engineering using Regex to extract data from different columns and different strings.
 I also explored the data using visualization which gained meaningful insights on this company's engagement.
 The detailed notebook of this part can be found <a href="https://github.com/teresanan/glassdoor-company-review-analysis/blob/master/notebooks/1-data-cleaning-and-EDA.ipynb">here</a>.

 #### 2. Sentiment Analysis:
 For sentiment analysis, I used TextBlob to examine the sentiment of all the text columns 'Summary','Pro' and 'Con'.
 The polarity ranges from -1 to 1, with -1 denotes very negative and +1 denotes very positive.
 The subjectivity ranges from 0 to 1, with 0 denotes fact and 1 denotes is very much an opinion.
 The detailed notebook of this part can be found <a href="https://github.com/teresanan/glassdoor-company-review-analysis/blob/master/notebooks/2-sentiment-analysis.ipynb">here</a>